sukritiverma1996/chat_bot/README.md

 # chat_bot
-A Chat Bot fot Facebook Messenger using Django Framework
+A Chat Bot for Facebook Messenger developed using Django Framework with the webhook hosted on Heroku